 ARTICLE 2- MEETINGS

-Section 1: General Membership meetings shall be called for the following purposes: conduct business; approve Standing Rules; approve budget; elect Nominating Committee and Convention Voting Delegates.
+Section 1: The General Membership of the Bellevue PTSA Council is comprised of the four voting delegates designated by each of the member PTAs and the Council’s Board of Directors.
+General Membership meetings shall be called for the following purposes: conducting business; approving the Standing Rules; approving the Budget; electing Nominating Committeeand electing Officers. .
 There shall be an Annual Meeting of the members for the purpose of electing officers as outlined in the WSPTA Uniform Bylaws.

 Section 2: Board of Directors meetings shall include all elected officers and special directors and shall meet when necessary to conduct business.
 Meetings will be called by the president(s) or by a majority of the Board of Directors according to the WSPTA Uniform Bylaws.
+A quorum for a board meeting is a majority of the board.

-Section 3: Special meetings may be called by the president, a majority of the board of directors, or by ten percent of the voting body.
-Notification of place, date, time and purpose of meeting shall be provided to members at least ten days before the special meeting via email.
-If less than ten days’ notice if given, documentation of the majority of board members’ consent to conduct business shall be obtained in writing or by email.
-When necessary board action may be conducted by email with waiver of ten days meeting notice of majority of board of directors.
+Section 3: Special meetings of the board of directors may be called by the president or a majority of the board of directors.
+Notification of place, date, time and purpose of meeting shall be provided to members at least five days before the special meeting via email.
+If less than five days’ notice if given, documentation of each members’ consent to conduct business shall be obtained in writing or by email.

+Special meetings of the Council’s General Membership may be called by the president, a majority of the board of directors, or by ten percent of the voting body.
+Notification of place, date, time and purpose of the meeting shall be provided to all local PTAs in the council at least ten days before the special meeting via email.

 Section 4: One-tenth (1/10th) of the voting delegates of the Council shall constitute a quorum at a General Membership meeting.

 Section 5: General Membership meetings will be scheduled for the first Monday of the months that school is in session.
-The President may reschedule the meetings in accordance with WSPTA Uniform Bylaws.
+The President may reschedule the meetings in accordance with WSPTA Uniform Bylaws. .
+Notice of the date, time, and place of the General Membership meetings will be posted on the Bellevue PTSA Council website, and sent to voting delegates via email.

 ARTICLE 3- Finances